waqarys/Java/Java-11/src/typeinference/Readme.md

 var names = new ArrayList<String>();
 ```
 - Refer Pen class in generics package.
 The issue is trying to modify the immutable collection, using Collections.sort()

+# Passing variables to method
+- Class MethodConstruct.java
+`As long as the inferred type of a variable matches with the type of method parameter, it can be passed to it as an argument.`